 By "tight", I mean that only two fingers should be able to fit between your chin and the strap of the helmet.
 This makes sure that the helmet doesn't roll off should you down your bike.

 Many people ignore this but it's also important to protect your ears, especially if you have a bike that produces higher decibals.
 The helmet you're purchasing should suppress sound while you're riding.
 A helmet that's too noisy can also be a problem as it makes riding generally uncomfortable.

 Some like to listen to music while riding.
 Should you fit within this demographic, make sure the helmet you're purchasing has speaker compatible ear wells in it.
 Alternatively, you can purchase a pre-installed bluetooth helmet, though aftermarket bluetooth kits tend to be more effective.

 Always test a helmet's fit and comfort before purchasing online.
 If you don't, chances are you'll find the helmet a bit uncomfortable (or in some cases reeeally uncomfortable).
 It's worth it to test helmets at your local dealer before completing your purchase online.

 I purchased a helmet from amazon that was twenty five dollars less than what my local shop was offering.
 You might be tempted to purchase on site, so let this serve as notice to hunt online as well.
 There are often steep discounts that are there for the taking!

 How Do You Go About Purchasing A Helmet?

-Dan’s made a lot of good points above.
-What helmets have or haven’t lived up to your standards?
+Dan's made a lot of good points above.
+What helmets have or haven't lived up to your standards?
 What do you like about your favorite and why?
 Your input is invited.
-Post an article!
+Leave a comment!